JesusC0der/Raspi-Drive/README.md

 9. Copy the file you just edited and paste it to the boot partition of your micro sd card
 10. Unplug the micro sd card from your computer and insert it in your pi.
 11. SSH to your pi.
 (I use termius on my mac to use SSH with my pi)
+12. Plug the drive you formated in to your pi

 Skip the steps above if you already set up your raspberry pi with ssh and wifi.

 ## Running the Installer Script
 Install Raspi Drive by entering this into your ssh command line